left-icon

 }

-Any of the help desk ticket values at the top of the form can be edited and saved by clicking SAVE at the bottom of the dialog.
+When we run the application, we can click the Edit button next to a record to open it in the dialog.
+The help desk ticket values at the top of the form can be edited and saved by clicking the Save button at the bottom of the dialog.

-Edit Ticket
+Edit ticket

-Figure 64: Edit Ticket
+Figure 69: Edit ticket

 Scroll To Top